jhillbht/Feel-and-grow-rich/KAJABI_SETUP.md

 # Kajabi Integration Setup Guide

-## 🎯 Automatic Account Creation for Course Students
+## 🎯 Automatic Account Creation with OAuth (No Passwords!)

 This guide shows you how to automatically create accounts in your "Feel and Grow Rich" app when students enroll in your Kajabi course.
+With OAuth, students can sign in securely using Google, GitHub, or other providers—no password management needed!

 ---

 ## 📋 What Happens Automatically

-1. Student purchases/enrolls in your Kajabi course
+1. ✅ Student purchases/enrolls in your Kajabi course
-2. Kajabi sends webhook notification to your app
+2. ✅ Kajabi sends webhook notification to your app
-3. Your app automatically creates an account with their email
+3. ✅ Your app creates a placeholder account with their email
-4. Student can log in immediately (credentials sent via email - see Step 4 below)
+4. ✅ Student clicks "Sign in with Google" (or GitHub, Apple, etc.)
+5. ✅ Account automatically linked—they're in! 🎉

+**No passwords.
+No welcome emails.
+Just seamless OAuth authentication.**

 ---